 - Salt to taste

 Culinary-grade matcha is made from slightly older tea leaves and is less expensive than ceremonial-grade.
 It has a more robust and bitter flavour, making it better suited for cooking and baking applications.
-The taste notes perfectly balance the coconut and vanilla flavours of this green tea dessert.
+The taste notes perfectly balance this green tea dessert's sweet vanilla flavours.

-While ceremonial-grade matcha is typical of higher quality, it is also more expensive.
+While ceremonial-grade matcha is typically higher quality, it is also more expensive.
 Plus, the sweeter flavour notes are more suited for beverage purposes.

 Salt

-Salt helps balance the dessert's sweetness and enhances the overall flavour.
-While you can make it without salt, we don't recommend omitting it entirely.
+Salt helps balance the sweetness and enhances the overall flavour.
+While you can make our matcha pudding recipe without salt, we don't recommend omitting it entirely.
 It may result in a less flavorful end product.
 However, you can adjust the amount of salt used based on your preference.

-If you are trying to reduce your sodium intake, use a smaller amount of salt or a low-sodium alternative like MSG.
+If you are trying to reduce your sodium intake, use a smaller amount of salt or entirely omit it in our matcha pudding recipe.

 Sugar